Xeo786/Rufaydium-Webdriver/README.md

 ```
 ## Script reloading

-We can reload script as many time as we want but driver will be active in process so we can have control over all the session created through WebDriver so far and we can also Close Driver process this will cause issue that we can no longer access any session created through WebDriver. its better to `Session.exit()` then `Chrome.Driver.Exit()`
+We can reload the script as many times as we want but the driver will be active in the process so we can have control over all the sessions created through WebDriver so far and we can also close the  Driver process this will cause issues that we can no longer access any session created through WebDriver. its better to `Session.exit()` then `Chrome.Driver.Exit()`.

 ```AutoHotkey
 Chrome := new Rufaydium("chromedriver.exe")